ministryofjustice/data-and-analytics-engineering/src/content/about/index.md

 ### What value do we provide?

-We enable access to data in a way that is more reliable, secure, auditable, reproducible and timely than was ever previously possible.
+We enable access to data in a way that is more reliable, secure, auditable and timely than was ever previously possible.
+Where possible, we provide historical data to support reproducible and longitudinal analysis.

 Analysts and data scientists can access complete data from a range of sources in a single location and in a standardised format, reducing preparation time.